 - Add protein - grilled chicken, salmon, or even hard-boiled eggs work beautifully.

-Here's how to pull together this chickpea salad with avocado in just a few quick steps-it's simple, fresh, and ready in no time!
+Here's how to pull together this chickpea salad recipe in just a few quick steps-it's simple, fresh, and ready in no time!

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.